daudmalik06/PhpScreenRecorder/README.md

 ## History
-i had give a task to make **acceptance test suite** but also to record the videos of those tests , i was using **selenium** to do that task and for video i was not able to find any elegant solution that's why i created this library.
+i had given a task to make **acceptance test suite** but also to record the videos of those tests , i was using **selenium** to do that task and for video i was not able to find any elegant solution that's why i created this library.